 32. Green Jay

-The green jay is a beautiful bird that can be found in Central America.
-It has blue and black heads, with green wings, mantle and tail.
-The bill is black while the eye rings are yellow or brown.
+The green jay is a beautiful bird found in Central America.
+It has blue and black heads, green wings, a mantle and a tail.
+The bill is black, while the eye rings are yellow or brown.

-Its legs are dark coloured and it measures 27 cm in length.
-Their diet consists of arthropods, vertebrates, seeds and fruit which provide them with essential nutrients for their survival.
+Its legs are dark-coloured, and it measures 27 cm in length.
+Their diet consists of arthropods, vertebrates, seeds and fruit, providing them with essential nutrients for survival.

 Kingdom | Animalia |